MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/expense-reimbursement/install-and-set-up.md

 Cloud flows need specific connection references to work correctly.
 Connection references are included in the solution, but connectors often need to be set up manually.
 You need to set up three new connections for the Expense Reimbursement app.

 It's best to create the connections before you import the solution.
-If you create the connections during import, you have to jump back and forth between browser windows.
+If you create the connections during import, you have to jump between browser windows.

 1. Sign in to [Power Apps.](https://make.preview.powerapps.com/)
 1. Go to **Connections** and select **+ New Connection** to create new connections with each of these connectors: